 - 1 Manufacturer of the equipment

 - 2 CE mark and notified body auditing the quality system

 - 3 ATEX and IECEx marking

 - 4 Safe operating temperature

-- 5 ATEX and IECEx certificates
+- 5 ATEX and IECEx certificate numbers and test laboratories.

 The tables below provide quick guides to product marking according to the ATEX standard.